-In general, linear accelerators do not like to be relocated and the process can incur additional costs to replace disrupted parts.
+In general, linear accelerator relocations are expensive and the process can incur additional costs to replace disrupted parts.
 It could be advantageous to purchase a pre-owned unit, perform general marketing to increase referrals, and after a few years when it is time to relocate, make equipment decision based on:

 the patient volume at that time

 new equipment technology introduced to the market its demand

 An empty vault can be an ideal revenue opportunity for pre-owned equipment and provide an advantage against a competitive site that has invested in new equipment and a bunker due to their corresponding high cost of operation.

 A backup machine can have several advantages.
 Firstly, the need for quick service response is reduced, allowing a more economical service solution to be implemented (i.e. like a “time and materials” option).
 In addition, as the patient referrals increase due to marketing initiatives, the backup machine can be put to work without requiring additional work shifts.

 The reimbursement amount is independent of the price paid for equipment.
 A more economical equipment solution could help those considering purchasing a linac and concerned about the market dynamics, and the time to ramp-up their referrals.